 Below I’ve summarized the key points you should know about Vietnam’s new law on foreign ownership of property (introduced in 2015):

-- Foreigners can own maximum 30% of the units in an apartment project
+- Foreigners can own a maximum 30% of the units in a condominium project

 - You can buy as many properties as you want (in other countries, the amount can be capped)

 - You can buy property by simply having a tourist visa

 - The first leasehold period is still 50 years but can be renewed by additionally 50 years